 Beautiful hair begins where everything starts—the scalp.
 But, when your scalp is itchy, dry, or flaky, it can be hard to feel like you have healthy, strong locks.
-We talked to Dr. Iris Rubin, dermatologist and co-founder of SEEN Hair Care, and she shared some of her best tips for keeping your scalp (and strands) healthy.
-"The scalp, specifically the hair follicles, are the manufacturing plant for your hair," she says.
+We talked to Dr. Iris Rubin, dermatologist and co-founder of SEEN Hair Care, and Gretchen Friese, a trichologist and stylist.
+These haircare specialists shared some of their best tips for keeping your scalp (and strands) healthy.
+"The scalp, specifically the hair follicles, are the manufacturing plant for your hair," according to Dr. Rubin.
 "It is best to keep the scalp happy and healthy to optimize hair health."

-So if you're wondering how to moisturize your scalp and say so long to dryness, irritation, and dandruff for good, Dr. Rubin has helped us lay out the most important steps to integrate into your hair routine.
-From the shampoo formula to choose to wash your mane to getting serious with an at-home spa treatment designed with your scalp in mind, these strategies promise to hydrate your scalp and leave you with healthy-looking hair.
+From the shampoo formula you choose to at-home spa treatments designed with your scalp in mind, these strategies promise to hydrate your scalp and leave you with healthy-looking hair.

-Head below to learn how to moisturize your scalp in a few easy steps.
+Keep scrolling to learn how to say goodbye to scalp dryness in a few easy steps.

 Find the Root of the Issue

-While dry scalp could be caused from dry skin, just like anywhere else on your body, it could also be a sign of something else.
-"Other common causes of a dry scalp include an irritation or allergy from a hair care product, and seborrheic dermatitis (dandruff), which may be related to a yeast called malassezia that lives on the skin," she says.
+While dry scalp can be caused by dry skin just like anywhere else on your body, it can also be a sign of something else.
+"Other common causes of a dry scalp include an irritation or allergy from a haircare product, and seborrheic dermatitis (dandruff), which may be related to a yeast called malassezia that lives on the skin," Dr. Rubin says.

-Plus, a dry scalp could even affect how your hair grows.
+A dry scalp can even affect how your hair grows.
 The flakier your scalp is, the more likely it is that dead skin cells will mix with sebum (the natural oils from your skin) and cause clogged pores.

-"We don’t know for sure how clogged pores on the scalp affect the hair, though some believe it can negatively impact hair health.
-And significant inflammation on the scalp in some cases can certainly contribute to hair loss," she says.
+Rubin continues saying, "We don’t know for sure how clogged pores on the scalp affect the hair, though some believe it can negatively impact hair health.
+And significant inflammation on the scalp in some cases can certainly contribute to hair loss."

 To be on the safe side, it's always good to check with a dermatologist to see what's really up.
-Different causes need different treatments, even if dry skin is the common factor.
+Different causes require different treatments, even if dry skin is the common factor.

 Choose a Shampoo for Scalp Health